tmorrisseyNYC/nyc-planimetrics/Capture_Rules.md

 <br>
 #####1.
 BlockfaceID conflation from Pavement Edge to CSCL - Rule for missing CSCL

-• If no <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> feature existed on an existing roadbed with Pavement Edge, the production team broke down the Pavement Edge as needed on the approximated center of where a CSCL Centerline theoretically should be.
+• If no <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> feature existed on an existing roadbed with Pavement Edge, the production team broke down the Pavement Edge as needed on the approximated center of where a CSCL Centerline theoretically might go.
 The team then assigned Left and Right (L/R) BlockfaceIDs to the Pavement Edge.
 However, these BlockfaceIDs were not conflated to any CSCL segments (and these Pavement Edge features were flagged as having a BlockfaceID that was not conflated to CSCL).<br>

 **The following are examples of where CSCL is missing and PavementEdge exists.**